Skip to Content

 Stroke treatment

-Our dedication to fast stroke care has allowed our stroke treatment program to be the first in Pinellas County to be recognized as a Comprehensive Stroke Center by DNV GL Healthcare.
+The faster you receive treatment for a stroke, the less likely you are to experience long-term stroke-related conditions.
+Our dedication to providing you with timely care has caused our stroke treatment program to be the first in the area to be recognized as a Comprehensive Stroke Center by Det Norske Veritas (DNV).

 We are also recognized as a Comprehensive Stroke Center by The Agency for Health Care Administration (AHCA), and we received the Stroke Gold Plus Quality Achievement Award with Target: Stroke Honor Roll Elite Plus from the American Heart Association (AHA).